vanderbilt-redcap/redcap-aws-cloudformation/README.md

 A more detailed, network oriented diagram of this environment is shown following.
 ![alt-text](https://github.com/JamesSWiggins/project-redcap-aws-automation/blob/master/images/AWS%20Project%20REDCap%20Network%20Diagram.png "AWS Project REDCap Network Diagram")

-## Project REDCAp on AWS deployment instructions
+## Project REDCap on AWS deployment instructions
 ### Pre-requisite tasks
 0.1.
 Follow the instructions on the [Project REDCap website](https://www.project-redcap.org/) to obtain a copy of the Project REDCap source files.